Labyrinth of Egypt: Destruction

 At some point in antiquity, the Labyrinth of Egypt was dismantled.
 Inge Uytterhoeven and Ingrid Blom-Böer argue that, since Greco-Roman buildings were erected only on top of the western portion of the labyrinth's ruins, it is likely that this portion of the structure had already been demolished by the Late Period or early Ptolemaic era.
 Uytterhoeven and Blom-Böer further reason that the eastern portion was likely used or maintained into the Ptolemaic and possibly Roman eras, given both the absence of Greco-Roman ruins in that area and the fact that the labyrinth's most "imposing architectural and sculptural elements" were found there.

 Following the end of Roman rule, the ruins of the labyrinth were quarried for stone.
 After most of the stones had been carted away, the location of the structure was gradually forgotten.
 What little remained of the labyrinth was further marred when, some time prior to the mid-13th century AD, (Note: Many sources, such as Uytterhoeven & Blom-Böer (2002), claim that this canal was constructed in the 14th century based on Lepsius's claim that the Bahr Sharqiyyah was constructed by the Mamluk Sultan Barquq (c.
 1336–1399).
 However, as Bryan Kraemer notes, the 13th century writer Uthman al-Nabulsi "includes the Bahr Sharqiyyah in his description of the Fayum, [meaning] that the canal across Hawara in fact was dug before the mid 13th cent.
-AD.") a canal called (the Bahr Sharqiyyah, also known as the Bahr Seilah) was dug through the middle of the labyrinth's reported location in Hawara.
+AD.") a canal (the Bahr Sharqiyyah, also known as the Bahr Seilah) was dug through the middle of the labyrinth's reported location in Hawara.
 In 1900–1907, a newer canal (the Bahr Abdul Wahbi) was built over the Bahr Sharqiyyah, which caused additional damage to the site.